By Rick Becker 11 June 2020

 “If anyone teaches a different doctrine and does not agree with the sound words of our Lord Jesus Christ and the teaching that accords with godliness, he is puffed up with conceit and understands nothing.
 He has an unhealthy craving for controversy and for quarrels about words, which produce envy, dissension, slander, evil suspicions, and constant friction among people who are depraved in mind and deprived of the truth, imagining that godliness is a means of gain.”
 1 Timothy 6:3-5

 Note that It’s the ones who teach a different doctrine who are the problem.
 They project their characteristics onto you because they cannot defend their teachings from scripture – they are deprived of truth.
-By comparing their teachings to scripture, you have become a threat to their “ministry” and shameful gain, and as a result they need to silence you.
+By comparing their teachings to scripture, you have become a threat to their “ministry” and shameful gain, and as a result, they need to silence you.
 Whatever the trigger, this is time that stirs up a whirlwind of emotions, and raises many questions.
-This shaking is never pleasant, but it’s necessary in order to be awakened to the deception we have fallen into.
+This shaking is never pleasant, but it’s necessary to be awakened to the deception we have fallen into.

 2. T H E S E A R C H I N G